Print

 2. Measure ingredients with a kitchen scale rather than measuring cups for accurate and precise baking results.

-3. If the craquelin dough softens, place the baking sheet back into the freezer for 5 minutes, then continue.
+3. If the craquelin dough softens, return the baking sheet to the freezer for 5 minutes, then continue.

-4. The size of the craquelin circle determines how much the cream puff will be covered.
+4. The size of the craquelin circle determines how much of the cream puff it covers.
 To partially cover the choux puff, opt for the same diameter of the craquelin disk and choux mound.
-To cover the whole cream puff with craquelin, ensure the craquelin round is about 0.4 inches (1 cm) bigger than the piped cream puff itself.
+To cover the whole cream puff with craquelin, ensure the craquelin round is about 0.4 inches (1 cm) larger than the piped cream puff.

 5. Don't open the oven door while baking choux puffs.